MatthewHerbst/react-to-print/README.md

 - Using a custom component as the return for the `trigger` props is possible, just ensure you pass along the `onClick` prop.
 See [248](https://github.com/gregnb/react-to-print/issues/248) for an example.

 ## FAQ

+### Can the `ComponentToPrint` be a functional component?

+Officially no, but there are workarounds using the `useRef` hook.
+See [#96](https://github.com/gregnb/react-to-print/issues/96) and [#181](https://github.com/gregnb/react-to-print/issues/181) for examples.
+We will officially support this once we release the next major version which will drop React 15 support.

 ### Why does `onAfterPrint` fire even if the user cancels printing